RajibDas-123/dog-project/README.md

 ## Overview

-This is an image classification project that uses Convolutional Nural Network(CNN) to classify a dog breed given a photo.
+This is an image classification project that uses Convolutional Nural Network(CNN) to detect and classify a dog breed in a photo.

 ## Project Motivation